fabriciokoch/AspnetcoreAngular/README.md

 ```
 When the controller is created, we create a personList and try to populate it.
-Note the we injected "$http" into our controller.
+Note that we injected "$http" into our controller.

 Now, modify our person.html to use this personList: